setupProject calls a sequence of functions in this order:

 then several lists of user-desired options behind an if (user("emcintir"))

-block that add new or override existing elements, followed by machine
+block that add new or override existing elements, followed by machine specific

 values, such as paths.